 handful of dependency packages needed by Chromium.
 Once again, if many packages

 were listed here, I would investigate and consider reverting my changes.
 (I

-investigated each dependency anyway, because I'm careful, and found that only
+investigated each dependency anyway, because I'm careful.
+I found that only a

-and it doesn't conflict with anything I have installed.)
+and they don't conflict with anything I have installed.)
 All looked well, so I

 told the package manager to proceed.